White paper : data in Pryv

 Privacy at the core

-Pryv.io was designed from day one around privacy and decentralisation.
-We’ll assume you, the reader of this paper, have a pretty good idea why privacy matters.
+Pryv was designed from day one around privacy and decentralisation.
+We’ll assume that you, the reader of this paper, have a pretty good idea why privacy matters.
 And decentralisation is ultimately necessary to achieve privacy, because centralised architecture implies centralised control, which means people do not truly own their data.
-So Pryv.io stores each account’s data separately: each account has its own database, which can be moved around (on its own dedicated server if needed).
+So data access on Pryv.io is segregated per account: each access requires a consent agreement or an access delegation.

 Pryv stores things that happen in time as events.